azarif/remote-media-url-modifier/readme.txt

 1. **Settings Page** - Screenshot of the plugin's settings page where you can add the Live URL.

 == Upgrade Notice ==
+= 1.1.4 =
+* Enhanced security by escaping output for HTML contexts.
+Fixed potential security vulnerabilities by ensuring all output is properly escaped.

 = 1.1.3 =
 * Added new functionality to modify media URLs for remote loading, updated settings management, and automatic deactivation on non-local sites.

 == Changelog ==
+= 1.1.4 =
+* Enhanced security by escaping output for HTML contexts.
+  * Replaced `__` with `esc_html_e` for displaying plugin activation message.
+  * Used `esc_attr` to escape URL input value.
+* Fixed potential security vulnerabilities by ensuring all output is properly escaped.

 = 1.1.3 =
 * Added functionality to modify media URLs to load from a remote site.
 * Included features to set live and local URLs, adjust attachment URLs, image attributes, and content URLs.